 Marin's Affordable Housing Production Progress

-Cities and counties throughout the state of California must report the number of affordable units being produced against the goal set by the Housing and Community Development (HCD) Department of California, also called the Regional Housing Needs Allocation (RHNA).
-This cycle runs every 8 years, and the current cycle runs from 2015 to 2023.
+Cities and counties throughout the state of California must report the number of affordable units being produced against a goal set by the Housing and Community Development (HCD) Department of California, also called the Regional Housing Needs Allocation (RHNA).
+This cycle runs every eight years, and the current cycle (5th cycle) runs from January 2015 to January 2023.
 Housing must be produced at the following income levels, related to the region's median income.
-In 2021, a household of four earning $146,350 annually or less in Marin County is considered low-income and would qualify for affordable housing.
+In 2022, a household of four earning $149,100 annually or less in Marin County is considered low-income and would qualify for affordable housing.

 - Very-low income (30-50% of the area median income)